bgd-labs/aave-proposals-v3/src/20240201_AaveV3BNB_OnboardFdUSDToAaveV3OnBSC/OnboardFdUSDToAaveV3OnBSC.md

 Benefits of listing fdUSD:

-- Enhanced liquidity options for Aave users on the BSC deployment
+- Enhanced liquidity options for Aave users on the BNB deployment
 - Increased utility for fdUSD as it becomes available for lending and borrowing
 - Strengthened collaboration between Aave and the BNB ecosystem, fostering growth and innovation